-Comparing the 3D radial profiles of gas pressure and density derived from the high (\textit{3D $8192^3$}) and low (\textit{3D $2048^3$}) resolution simulations, we find that they are consistent beyond 150~kpc.
-In the cluster core, the low resolution differ from its high resolution counterpart, since it does not fully resolve the small scale physics.
-For example, the impact of AGN feedback is smoothed (see Fig. \ref{p maps 2 h l} in Appendix) due to numerical diffusion that is more important at the \textit{3D $2048^3$} resolution \citep[see Fig. 11 of ][]{teyssier2002cosmological}.
-In order to investigate the small-scale physics signatures on the mass bias in the cluster core together with larger-scale projection of matter, we thus based our subsequent study on the high (\textit{3D $8192^3$}) resolution simulation of Virgo replica.
-We check that The Virgo mass derived by the two simulations agree.
-We compare in the left part of Table \ref{tab:mass}, the mass computed at $R_{500}$ obtained in the high and low resolution simulations using 3D radial profiles.
-The mass computed in the low resolution simulation is 1.8$\%$ lower compared to that in the high resolution simulation.
+Comparing the 3D radial profiles of gas pressure and density derived from the high- (3D $8192^3$) and low- (3D $2048^3$) resolution simulations, we find that they are consistent beyond 150~kpc.
+In the cluster core, the low-resolution differs from its high-resolution counterpart since it does not fully resolve the small-scale physics.
+For example, the impact of AGN feedback is smoothed (see Fig. \ref{p maps 2 h l} in Appendix) due to numerical diffusion that is more significant at the 3D $2048^3$ resolution \citep[see Fig. 11 of ][]{teyssier2002cosmological}.
+To investigate the small-scale physics signatures on the mass bias in the cluster core together with larger-scale projection of matter, we thus based our subsequent study on the high- (3D $8192^3$) resolution simulation of the Virgo replica.
+We checked that the Virgo masses derived by the two simulations agree.
+In the left part of Table \ref{tab:mass}, we compare the mass computed at $R_{500}$ obtained in the high- and low-resolution simulations using 3D radial profiles.
+The mass computed in the low-resolution simulation is 1.8$\%$ lower compared to that in the high-resolution simulation.
 It mostly comes from the difference of pressure at $R_{500}$ (see Fig.\ref{deproj_p_ne_z_hl+3D}) due to the numerical diffusion of the accretion shock at $850kpc$.
-Nevertheless, the difference is minor and the two simulations are in very good agreement.
-As a matter of fact, the lower resolution simulation has fully reached convergence beyond the core region ($>150$~kpc) so that usual physical quantities computed at $R_{500}$ or $R_{vir}$ are fully coherent with the higher resolution simulations and can thus be reliably used.
+Nevertheless, the difference is minor, and the two simulations are in excellent agreement.
+As a matter of fact, the lower resolution simulation has fully reached convergence beyond the core region ($>150$~kpc), so usual physical quantities computed at $R_{500}$ or $R_{vir}$ are fully coherent with the higher resolution simulations and can thus be reliably used.